-Though singer Andy Williams passed away in September, he left behind a wonderful legacy of holiday music and Christmas TV shows.
+Although singer Andy Williams passed away in September, he left behind a wonderful legacy of holiday music and Christmas TV shows.
 I'd like to honor him by remembering his contribution to Christmas entertainment.
 Williams starred on TV in his own variety TV series, The Andy Williams Show from 1962 through 1971.
-This series was so well-known for its annual Christmas show that Williams returned to TV for two additional Christmas specials in 1972 and '73, creating 12 Christmas shows in all.
-These holiday shows were usually the highest-rated installments of each season--and included elaborate costumes, sets, and even special effects.
+This series was so well-known for its annual Christmas show that Williams returned to TV for several additional Christmas specials in the 1970s, a couple more in the '80s and '90s, and two retrospectives in 2001.
+Williams' holiday shows were usually the highest-rated installments of each season--and included elaborate costumes, sets, and even special effects.

 |Victorian costumes, choreographed dancers, and elaborate sets fill the musical productions numbers during the Christmas shows.|

 While a typical episode of The Andy Williams Show included special celebrity guest stars, Andy's Christmas shows featured family.
 Andy would include The Williams Brothers, his real-life older brothers--Bob, Don, and Dick--with whom Andy had started singing professionally when they were still children.

 |The Williams Brothers started their careers singing on the radio in the late 1930s.
 After agreeing to leave show business in the early 1950s, Andy went on to a successful solo career.|

 |The Williams Brothers wear matching outfits in each of the annual Christmas shows--I LOVE the detail of the matching green socks and shoes!|

 |Andy's beautiful wife Claudine Longet sings "My Favorite Things" on one of his annual Christmas shows.|